inayoun/NeuroTunes/README.md

 # NeuroTunes

-NeuroTunes demonstrates an EEG-driven engagement index across the OpenMIIR dataset and publishes a static exploration site.
+NeuroTunes tracks focus patterns in EEG data using the OpenMIIR dataset.

 ## Demo Build Workflow